alexivkin/windows_2016/README.md

-# Windows 2016 optimized build
+# Windows 2016 server optimized build

 This is a [packer](https://www.packer.io/) build environment for the windows server 2016 base VM for Virtual Box hosted on the [Vagrant box catalog](https://app.vagrantup.com/alexivkin/boxes/windows_2016).